 Our article and review of the SCSM below comes from several trips to this amazing place made by our Kidding Around Team members.

-The South Carolina State Museum has been on my list as a homeschooling parent (actually, before that since my daughter was supposed to go as a third-grader and then the pandemic hit).
+The South Carolina State Museum has been on my list as a homeschooling parent.
 I had heard it was cool but did not know the extent of exactly how amazing it would be.
 So I hauled my kids out there for a truly fun day trip.

 Golly says: